thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ### `forEach`

 The `forEach` method invokes a callback function for each element of an array.
+It does not return anything.

 ```javascript
 var arr = [1, 2, 3, 4];